Nectria wilsoni, Albany, WA, Photo: Rick Stuart-Smith

 Tabulae with concave upper surfaces and numerous small, rounded granules; the tabulae are well separated from each other by gaps and are restricted to the central section of the body.
+The arms are narrower and pointier than similar species, and lacking tabulae with gaps between.
 This species occurs in slightly more sheltered habitats than other Nectria species and is occasionally observed in seagrass meadows.

 Max Size: 20 cm